appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/installation.md

 :::

 Considering system performance, it will be good to install self-hosted runners to other machines.
-Self-hosted appcircle server should run on a dedicated machine itself.
+Self-hosted Appcircle server should run on a dedicated machine itself.

-You can install any number of runners regarding to your needs and connect them to self-hosted appcircle server.
+You can install any number of runners regarding to your needs and connect them to self-hosted Appcircle server.